Japan Trench

 The Japan Trench is an oceanic trench part of the Pacific Ring of Fire off northeast Japan.
 It extends from the Kuril Islands to the northern end of the Izu Islands, and is 8046 m at its deepest.
 It links the Kuril–Kamchatka Trench to the north and the Izu–Ogasawara Trench to its south with a length of 800. km.
-This trench is created as the oceanic Pacific plate subducts beneath the continental Okhotsk Plate (a microplate formerly a part of the North American Plate).
+This trench is created as the oceanic Pacific plate subducts beneath the continental Okhotsk microplate (a microplate formerly a part of the North American plate).
 The subduction process causes bending of the down going plate, creating a deep trench.
 Continuing movement on the subduction zone associated with the Japan Trench is one of the main causes of tsunamis and earthquakes in northern Japan, including the megathrust Tōhoku earthquake and resulting tsunami that occurred on 11 March 2011.
 The rate of subduction associated with the Japan Trench has been recorded at about 7.9–9.2 cm/yr.

 Tectonic history

-During the late Neogene period (23.03-2.58 million years ago), the Japan Trench underwent a period of plate convergence between the Pacific and Okhotsk plates.
+During the late Neogene period (23.03–2.58 million years ago), the Japan Trench underwent a period of plate convergence between the Pacific and Okhotsk plates.
 Based on the sediment sequence during this time, there appears to have been little net accretion of sediment onto the overlying plate as well as evidence of mild erosion at the base of the convergent margin.

-During the Cretaceous (145.5-66 million years ago) to early Paleogene (66-23.03 ma), evidence of andesitic volcanism along with the development of a large syncline and a thickened sediment sequence indicate the possible development of a forearc basin.
+During the Cretaceous (145.5–66 million years ago) to early Paleogene (66–23.03 Ma), evidence of andesitic volcanism along with the development of a large syncline and a thickened sediment sequence indicate the possible development of a forearc basin.
 Activity during the Cretaceous included subduction events as well as extensive accretion of sediment to the Northeastern Japan Arc that continues today.
-Volcanism decreased during the early Paleogene (66 ma), exposing the thickened Cretaceous-Paleogene 160 km thick sediment sequence.
+Volcanism decreased during the early Paleogene (66 Ma), exposing the thickened Cretaceous-Paleogene 160 km thick sediment sequence.
 Once this sediment sequence subsided, volcanism once again resumed.